ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Domain Details

 \subsection{ViPlan-BW}

 We divided the tasks into three splits, simple, medium and hard, each composed of 25 different problems which were automatically generated and validated.
 The details for each split can be found in Table~\ref{tab:bw_task_splits}.
-An example of an image taken from a ViPlan-BW problem (hard split) can be seen in Figure~\ref{fig:blockworld}.

 While typical PDDL domains for Blocksworld also include a predicate for the agent holding a block in its hand, since our image observation space does not show the agent, we instead define a simplified version of the domain with only a single action that moves a block to the top of a specified column.